GEMI/learnly/README.md

       AppDispatcher.js
       Dispatcher.js
     components/
-      Footer.react.js
+      Footer.react.jsx
-      Header.react.js
+      Header.react.jsx
-      MainSection.react.js
+      MainSection.react.jsx
-      TodoApp.react.js
+      TodoApp.react.jsx
-      TodoItem.react.js
+      TodoItem.react.jsx
-      TodoTextInput.react.js
+      TodoTextInput.react.jsx
     stores/
       TodoStore.js
 </pre>

 The primary entry point into the application is app.js.
 This file bootstraps the React rendering inside of index.html.
-TodoApp.react.js is our controller-view and it passes all data down into its child React components.
+TodoApp.react.jsx is our controller-view and it passes all data down into its child React components.

 TodoActions.js is a collection of action creator methods that views may call from within their event handlers, in response to user interactions.
 They are nothing more than helpers that call into the AppDispatcher.